esesmuedgars/IdeaKit/CONTRIBUTING.md

 - This Week in Swift [newsletter](https://swiftnews.curated.co).
 <br>

-- Subsribe to the newsletters (since it is for work related activities I've used Accenture e-mail);
+- Subscribe to the newsletters (since it is for work related activities I've used Accenture e-mail);
 - Whitelist newsletter e-mails — while setting-up you will have to release and allow each sender (through [Bulk Email Digest](bulk.email.digest@accenture.com)) as they [authors] are sending their initial e-mails;
 - Optionally, create contact for each newsletter (makes it a little more convenient to create rule and contact images help differentiate newsletters at a glance):